IBM StreamSets as Client-Managed Software

 IBM StreamSets as client-managed software is managed by customers.

-You must install IBM Software Hub on a supported cloud deployment environment and then install IBM StreamSets on IBM Software Hub.
+You install IBM Software Hub on a supported cloud deployment environment and then install IBM StreamSets on IBM Software Hub.

 After installation, you can administer IBM StreamSets on an ongoing basis.